Predestination and Human Responsibility

 The chosen ones are everywhere.

 Peter, an apostle of Jesus Christ, to those who reside as aliens, scattered throughout Pontus, Galatia, Cappadocia, Asia, and Bithynia, who are chosen . . .
-(NASB) 1 Pet.
-1:1
+(NASB) 1 Peter 1:1

-The scriptures tell us that God has elected, chosen, and called (Rom.
-1:6-7; 9:24; 1 Thess 1:4-5) people to be saved.
+The scriptures tell us that God has elected, chosen, and called people to be saved (Romans 1:6-7; 9:24; 1 Thessalonians 1:4-5).
 God has been active.
 God has been appointing people to be saved.
 The book of Acts tells us that God has been selective in those whom He elects or chooses to have eternal life.

 When the Gentiles heard this, they began rejoicing and glorifying the word of the Lord; and as many as had been appointed to eternal life believed.”(NASB) Acts 13:48